papparazzi/iot-docs/db2w/README.md

 ### Install IBM Cloud Pak for Data Operator
 The CP4D operator needs to be registered with OCP in order to appear under Operator Hub.

-- Navigate to Adminstration - Cluster Setting - Global Configuration - Operator Hub and press create catalog source with the following details as cluster wide ressource.
+Navigate to Adminstration - Cluster Setting - Global Configuration - Operator Hub and press create catalog source with the following details as cluster wide ressource

-Catalog source name *
+Catalog source name
 '''ibm-cp-data-operator-catalog'''
 Display name
 '''Cloud Pak for Data'''
 Publisher name
 '''IBM'''
-Image (URL of container image) *
+Image (URL of container image)
 '''docker.io/ibmcom/ibm-cp-data-operator-catalog:latest'''